[?] Subscribe To The Bookkeeping Blog

 • Under the Today column, if you subtract your Total Assets from your Total Liabilities, you have your Owner's Equity (how much you have invested in the business ... not to be confused with the value of your business).

 I'm not sure if you figured it out ... but the Plus column is Debits and the Minus column is Credits.
-You can find a "cheat table" on Debits and Credits on a sidebar in my article on the balance sheet.
+You can find a "cheat table" on Debits and Credits that will help you keep them sorted out.

 Now this mini accounting training lesson wasn't too bad, was it?